t-e-l/tel-keyboard/README.md

 ## Changes:
-- add BroadcastReceiver to change background color from other apps: `am broadcast --user 0 -a com.tel.keyboard.inputmethod.THEME com.tel.keyboard.inputmethod --es color "#1f1f1f"`
+- add BroadcastReceiver to change background color and theme from other apps: `am broadcast --user 0 --es color "#1f1f1f" --es theme 1 -a com.tel.keyboard.inputmethod.THEME com.tel.keyboard.inputmethod`
 - swipe to delete and select is enabled by default
 - vibration on keypress is disabled by default
 - background color of dark themes is: `#1f1f1f`